-Here at Intramed Medical Centre in Calgary, our doctor performs Pollock Technique™ circumcision, including use of a Mogen clamp and adequate local anaesthetic methods.
+At Intramed Medical Centre in Calgary, our doctor performs circumcisions using a quick, gentle method that includes the use of a Mogen clamp and effective local anesthesia for optimal comfort.

 For newborns and babies, extensive pain control methods are employed, including Tylenol before the procedure, an oral sugar solution (which has been shown to reduce pain perception) and a quick & long acting local anesthetic.